-Effective January 1, 2014, CCIC commenced operating as a REIT for U.S. federal income tax purposes.
+CCIC operates as a REIT for U.S. federal income tax purposes.
 As a REIT, CCIC is generally entitled to a deduction for dividends that it pays and therefore is not subject to U.S. federal corporate income tax on its net taxable income that is currently distributed to its stockholders.
 For U.S. federal income tax purposes, the Company's assets and operations are part of the CCIC REIT.

-For the three and nine months ended September 30, 2016 and 2015, the Company's effective tax rate differed from the federal statutory rate predominately due to CCIC's dividends paid deduction.
+For the six months ended June 30, 2017 and 2016, the Company's effective tax rate differed from the federal statutory rate predominately due to (1) CCIC's dividends paid deduction, and (2) state taxes.